Class 8 Exam > Class 8 Notes > Science Class 8 > NCERT Exemplar Solutions: Crop Production & Management

 (ii) The appropriate shelter facilities for them.

-(iii) The medical Facilities for them.
+(iii) The medical facilities for them.

 (iv) The good hygienic practices.

 Q.7.
-Classify the following crops into Kharif and Rabi crops and write in the tabular column given below: Maize, paddy, mustard, pea, gram, wheat, groundnut, cotton.
+Classify the following crops into Kharif and Rabi crops and write in the tabular column given below: Maize, paddy, mustard, pea, gram, wheat, groundnut, and cotton.

 Ans: